 Old Town is another mainstay in the kayak world having produced many reputable brands of kayaks over the decades.

-The Vapor 12XT was designed with extra carrying capacity in mind, whether that be to accommodate bigger paddlers, average paddlers who have a lot of gear with them, or a furry companion to accompany them in the cockpit.
+The Old Town Loon was designed with extra carrying capacity in mind, whether that be to accommodate bigger paddlers, average paddlers who have a lot of gear with them, or a furry companion to accompany them in the cockpit.

 If you’ve read some of my other stuff, you might recall seeing my other article where I review the best tandem fishing kayaks.
 That article included a review for the Brooklyn Kayak Company’s incredible 2-person fishing kayak.